DeDevsClub/cloneathon-chat/docs/ARCHITECTURE.md

 - **Component-Based Architecture**: UI is built from reusable, composable components
 - **API-First Design**: Backend functionality is exposed through well-defined API endpoints
 - **Feature-Based Organization**: Code is organized by feature rather than technical function
-- **Hierarchical Data Structure**: Projects contain chats, which contain messages and documents
+- **Hierarchical Data Structure**: Projects can group chats.
+Messages are linked to chats and can also be linked directly to projects (e.g., via `messages.projectId`).

 ### Key Architectural Decisions

-1. **Next.js App Router**: For modern routing, server components, and improved SEO
+1. **Next.js App Router**: For modern routing, server components, and improved SEO.
-2. **Server Actions**: For secure server-side mutations directly from client components
+2. **Server Actions**: For secure server-side mutations directly from client components.
-3. **PostgreSQL with Drizzle ORM**: For type-safe database access and schema management
+3. **PostgreSQL with Drizzle ORM**: For type-safe database access and schema management.
-4. **Session-Based Authentication**: For secure authentication and session management without external dependencies
+4. **Session-Based Authentication**: For secure authentication and session management without external dependencies.
-5. **AI SDK Integration**: For seamless AI model interactions
+5. **AI SDK Integration**: Simplified integration for AI model interactions, primarily using `@ai-sdk/openai` directly in the main chat API endpoint.
+The API focuses on streaming text, with more complex AI logic (like custom tools or detailed persistence steps) potentially handled elsewhere or refactored.
-6. **Project-Based Organization**: For structured content organization and improved user experience
+6. **Project-Contextualized Chats**: While direct URL nesting of chats under projects (`/projects/:projectId/chats/:chatId`) has been de-emphasized in favor of simpler chat routes (`/chats/:chatId`), projects still provide a way to organize and contextualize chats at the data and application logic level.

 ## Components